 If all of the above techniques are ineffective, it’s time to take more serious measures to get your tent back in camping condition.
 This method should remove all mold and mildew issues.

-Your first step is to spot clean any mold or mildew as best you can with the methods listed above.
+Your first step is to spot clean any problem spots as best you can with the methods listed above.
 Next, fill your bathtub with lukewarm water and ad an enzyme cleaning product, following the instructions to know how much cleaner to add.
 One tent cleaner product you can use is Nikwax’s Tech Wash.

 Fully dry your tent before storage by pitching or hanging it up in a shady area.
 After using any of these methods, you should always check the waterproofing of your tent, as certain products may damage the coating, especially if left on the tent for longer than recommended.